 The Canon EOS 2000D (called Canon T7 in some regions) and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in February 2018 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (2000D) and a full frame (D850) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 45.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 45.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Nikon D850

 An illustration of the physical size and weight of the Canon 2000D and the Nikon D850 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (39 percent) than the Canon 2000D.
 Moreover, the D850 is substantially heavier (112 percent) than the 2000D.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.